List of places with numeric names

 • Twee Rivieren ('two rivers'), a suburb in South Africa

-• Tweebuffelsmeteenskootmorsdoodgeskietfontein, ('two buffaloes with one shot') South Africa
+• Tweebuffelsmeteenskootmorsdoodgeskietfontein, ('the spring where two buffaloes were shot stone-dead with one shot') South Africa

 • Tweehuizen (nl), ('two houses'), Netherlands